 Matt Tantalo, a collegiate coach for over two decades, was named head men’s soccer coach at Nazareth in February of 2016.
-He returns for his third season with the Golden Flyers in 2018.
+He returns for his fourth season with the Golden Flyers in 2019.

 A native of Rochester, Tantalo played soccer scholastically at Gates Chili High School and then at RIT for legendary coach Doug May, whom he later assisted at Nazareth.

 Most recently, Tantalo served as head coach for 11 seasons at Keuka College, where he produced a record of 104-62-16 (.615) with an NCAA Tournament berth in 2007, the college’s first ever NCAA bid for a men’s sport.
 His team’s were also honored with the NSCAA Team Academic Award on a yearly basis.

 Highlights of Tantalo’s tenure at Keuka also featured 60 players being named to the all-conference team, including 21 first-teamers and two players of the year.
 He also had five players named to the Mid-Atlantic Region all-star team by the National Soccer Coaches Association of America, and the NCAA statistical scoring champion in 2014.